-Using several stretching techniques in the same session is a great way to improve overall thoracic mobility.
+Using several stretching techniques in the same session is a great way to improve overall midback mobility.
 Start with some dynamic exercises to naturally warm your body and slowly and safely increase your range of motion.
 Follow those with some foam-rolling moves to further increase your range of motion, and wrap things up with a static stretch to lengthen your muscles.
 Though static stretching preworkout is not advisable in all instances, you can use it to help reinforce proper position without reducing power or strength if you’re training exercises like pull-ups, overhead presses, weighted squats or deadlifts.
 Yes, static stretching does lengthen your back muscles, but you use those muscles to stabilize rather than to create power so your lifts will not be compromised.

-This mobility sequence uses all three stretching techniques to quickly and effectively improve flexion, extension and rotation in your thoracic spine.
+This midback mobility sequence uses all three stretching techniques to quickly and effectively improve flexion, extension and rotation in your thoracic spine.
 It only takes about 10 minutes and can be done preworkout or postworkout.

 Dynamic Mobility | 2 sets of 6 on each side